May 13, 2014 by Paul G. | Migrated, Shield Security

 For a solo-admin site, this probably isn’t too much of an issue.
 But for sites with multiple administrators having different roles, this can be a problem.

-In this article I’ll outline what the Security Admin feature is, how it works, and why you absolutely must use it.
+In this article I’ll outline what the Security Admin system is, how it works, and why you absolutely must use it.

-Simply put, when the Security Admin feature is turned on, you limit access to whole Shield plugin.
-Only administrators that know the authentication key will have access.
+Simply put, when the Security Admin system is turned on, you limit access to whole Shield plugin.
+Only administrators that know the authentication PIN will have access.

 When it’s active, until you authenticate you will not be able to: